kamrulislam/express-ts-template/README.md

 # Express TypeScript template

-This is a customised version:
+This is a customised version of the template.

+* Dockernizable
+* Logging using winston
+* Database connection to postgresql using pg-promise
+* Testing using mocha/chai
+* Async handler for async/await syntax

 ```bash
 cd to your project.